nickleong20/Week2_OpenSpecy/README.md

 If you encounter any issues or want to contribute to the project, please check the [Issues](https://github.com/yourusername/your-repo/issues) section for bug reports and feature requests or consider submitting a pull request.
 Your contributions are always appreciated!

 Thank you once again for your interest in the project.
 I look forward to hearing from you and collaborating with the community.

+## Contributions
+We encourage contributions of all kinds!

+Please refer to our [contributing guidelines](https://github.com/nickleong20/Week2_OpenSpecy/blob/main/CONTRIBUTING.md) on how to contribute to this project!

+Also, we kindly ask that you abide by our [code of conduct]().